nate-droid/fox_lang/Readme.md

 # What is FoxLang?

 At it's core, FoxLang is an attempt at both creating a programming language and a theorem prover all at once.
+While indeed, quite ambitious, the goal is to have fun while getting a chance to dive into some topics I've always been interested in.

 Instead of "just" creating a theorem prover, I wanted to write a language that would serve as the core.
 In addition to enjoying language design, I wanted to write my own "math" language, since I found it a hassle to always type the symbols ∀ and ∃.